Shanice826/Peacock_Insurance/README.md

 ## What I've learned 🎓

-1. HTML Semantics: not using <div> all over the place, being mindful when to use them as only for styling but not for solely structure.
+1. HTML Semantics: not using DIV tags all over the place, being mindful when to use them as only for styling but not for solely structure.
 2. Form verification with HTML and JS.
 3. Streamlining the UI to make the UX work as it should while still remaining beautiful and repsonsive.